-Danielle Stislicki Update: Police Say ‘Progress’ Made In Case of Missing Woman
+Danielle Stislicki Update: Police Say ‘Progress’ Made In Case Of Missing Woman

 “We’re busy everyday with it and we’ve made progress with it… It’s going in the right direction.”

-Nebus further said that everyday new evidence is being taken to the crime lab and that public perception about the work authorities are engaged in may be inaccurate.
+Nebus further said that every day new evidence is being taken to the crime lab and that public perception about the work authorities are engaged in may be inaccurate.

 #finddani #LightTheWayForDani Danielle Stislicki Update: Second Self-Defense Fundraiser For Women On Saturday https://t.co/LDrJxdbfpL